 What is the annual operating budget of St. John’s Cathedral?

 This year’s annual operating budget of St. John’s Cathedral is $2,001,585.

 How much of the budget depends on individual pledges?

 Pledges cover 56 percent of budgeted expenses in fiscal year 2017.
 Every pledge is important.
 In 2017, we hope to raise enough in pledges to cover a greater percentage of operating expenses.

 Where does the rest of the money come from?

-Other operating revenue comes from people who have not pledged, some foundation gifts, and individual bequests and memorials, as well as from “The Saints Fund,” our unrestricted endowment account that has a current balance of $1.12 million.
-In 2015, we budgeted to draw $246,281 from The Saints Fund, amounting to 13.6 percent of the total budget.
+Other operating revenue comes from people who have not pledged, some foundation gifts, and individual bequests and memorials, as well as from “The Saints Fund,” our unrestricted endowment account that has a current balance of $727,469.
+In 2017, we budgeted to draw $250,000 from The Saints Fund, amounting to 12.5 percent of the total budget.
 Many parishes and cathedrals throughout the country rely much more on endowment funds than we do to cover operating expenses.
 A small amount of additional revenue comes from fees paid by some outside groups to use our facilities, money collected for Wednesday dinners and summer breakfasts, and gifts designated for special projects, speakers and music.

 What is the Preservation Fund?
 Is any money from the Preservation Fund used for operating expenses?

 The Preservation Fund is a restricted endowment established in 1986, intended exclusively for preservation of our historic facility.
-The current value of the Preservation Fund is $3.45 million.
+The current value of the Preservation Fund is $3.97 million.
 Each year, the Preservation Fund releases up to 5 percent of the ending balance of the fund at December 31 and is used solely for capital improvements to preserve, maintain and restore the buildings on the cathedral campus.
-No money from the Preservation Fund is used to cover operating expenses.
+No money from the Preservation Fund is used to cover any regular operating expenses.